'Maya healers' captures centuries-old cures in Guatemala's sacred spaces

 “The healing takes place where the patient lives, or sometimes in their sacred Maya spaces,” said Antmann.
 “The whole family is involved – it’s a communal affair.
 Family members are praying in the adjacent room, and their participation is integral in the healing process.”

-The Maya's rich traditions has survived much upheaval and violence since the arrival of the Spanish in the fifteenth century.
+The Maya's rich traditions have survived much upheaval and violence since the arrival of the Spanish in the fifteenth century.

 For Antmann, who was born in the Bronx, New York to German and Austrian Holocaust survivors, it's been a privilege to be able to witness the Mayan way of life.

-“I feel an umbilical cord to Guatemala,”Antmann said, adding that her adoptive daughter is from San Pedro.
+“I feel an umbilical cord to Guatemala,”Antmann said, adding that her adoptive daughter is from Guatemala.

 As a Fulbright scholar, she spent 1979 through 1981 in the Peruvian Andes recovering the work of the late acclaimed but forgotten photographer Sebastian Rodriguez.
 A current professor at Baruch College in NYC, she spent the past 12 summers in Guatemala.
 Though she has recently focused on Guatemala, she has devoted much of her award-winning photography to documenting the people and places of Mexico and Peru.